vertesy/Seurat.utils/README.md

 - #### `LoadAllSeurats()`

-  Load a Seurat objects found in a directory.
+  Load all Seurat objects found in a directory.
 Also works with symbolic links (but not with aliases).

 - #### `read10x()`